backtick-se/cowait/README.md

 $ ./build.sh
 ```

-If you have access to `docker.backtick.se` you can also push it automatically:
+If you have access to `backtickse` on Docker Hub you can also push it automatically:

 ```bash
 $ ./build.sh --push